Below is my original “How to Make a Kombucha SCOBY” recipe:

 - Cover the top of the jar with a clean dish towel or 2 layers of paper towels and secure it with a rubber band.
 This will keep fruit flies and other bugs out, while still allowing air to circulate.

 - Once the film has grown to be about ⅛th of an inch thick, you'll need to feed it again.
 This time, boil 4 cups of water, add ⅓ cup of sugar to the boiling water and stir to dissolve.
-Turn off the stove and add 2 bags of organic green or black tea (or 1 tablespoon of loose leaf tea).
+Turn off the stove and add 2 bags of organic green or black tea (or 2 tablespoons of loose leaf tea).
 Feel free to use a mixture of green and black tea too.
 Cover the saucepan to prevent the mixture from evaporating and allow it to come to room temperature.
 Again, this will take some time, but it's important that the mixture has cooled before moving on to the next step.

 - Once cooled, remove the tea bags and transfer the mixture to a large glass jar (I switched from a Ball jar to a 1 gallon jar).
 Add to it the contents of the original 1 quart jar (all of the kombucha liquid and the baby scoby).
 Again, cover the top of the jar with a clean dish towel or 2 layers of paper towels and secure it with a rubber band.
 Return it to the warm, dark spot for another week and a half to 2 weeks.
 Once the scoby is ¼ to ½ an inch thick, it's ready to make your first batch of kombucha!

 The time it takes for the baby SCOBY to thicken is very much dependent on environmental factors and it's not an exact science.
 If you find, for example, that the SCOBY reaches ⅛th an inch thickness at 5 days instead of 7, go ahead and move on to the next step.